BitBagCommerce/BitBagBible/README.md

 4. Be more careful when you think Singleton is something you need in project.
 If it is you should go and rething the code.
 5. Be careful with `static` statement, probably you will never need to use it.

+## Workflow

+0. Commit messages should be written (if only it's possible) with the following convention:
+`[Project spec state][Bundle] max 64 characters description in english written in Present Simple.`
+1. If there is an opened issue on Jira for a specific task, your branch should be named `sit_[ISSUE_NUMBER]`.
+If not, it should be named with the first letter of your name and your surname.
+In my case (Mikołaj Król) it would be `mkrol`.

-## Credits
+## Open Source

+0. Open source is made by forks if only more than one person is in charge of maintenance of specific package.
+1. We follow http://docs.sylius.org/en/latest/contributing/ contribution standards
-Any `*.php` file created by the BitBag developer, especially in Open Source, needs to have at least the following definition where the author is the user who created this file:
+2. Any `*.php` file created by the BitBag developer (in Open Source project) needs to have at least the following definition where the author is the user who created this file:

 ```php
 <?php